Overcoming Prior Misspecification in Online Learning to Rank: Thompson Sampling for LTR

 \subsection{Gaussian Thompson Sampling}

-In this section, we propose an adaptive Gaussian TS algorithm for the LTR problem under the cascade model. \citet{agrawal2013further} showed that Gaussian TS performs very well when applied to bandits with a bounded distribution.
-Inspired by this observation, we propose a Gaussian TS algorithm for our LTR problems which has Bernoulli (so bounded) rewards.
-See Gaussian TS paragraph of \cref{sec:related-works} for further details.
+\jtodo{changed a little to clarify the Gaussian Bernoulli confusion, reviewer 4} In this section, we propose an adaptive Gaussian \ac{TS} algorithm for the LTR problem under the cascade model. \citet{agrawal2013further} showed that Gaussian \ac{TS} performs very well when applied to bandits with a bounded distribution.
+Inspired by this observation, we propose a Gaussian \ac{TS} algorithm for our LTR problems which has Bernoulli (so bounded) rewards, i.e., implicitly assume a Gaussian feedback while it is Bernoulli.
+See Gaussian \ac{TS} paragraph of \cref{sec:related-works} for further details.